Brett Connolly: Chicago Blackhawks

-HC Lugano
+Switzerland

-In leaving the NHL and North America after 11 seasons, Connolly embarked on a European career in agreeing to a one-year contract with Swiss club, HC Lugano of the NL, on September 5, 2022.
+Leaving the NHL and North America after 11 seasons, Connolly embarked on a European career, agreeing to a one-year contract with Swiss club HC Lugano of the NL on September 5, 2022.
+Connolly finished 2nd in points on the team with 12 goals and 26 assists for 38 points in 45 games.

+In June 2023, Connolly signed with the SC Rapperswil-Jona Lakers of the NL.
+His season ended early after just 10 games, as he had to undergo season-ending hip surgery.

 International play

 Connolly made his international debut with Hockey Canada, representing Team Pacific at the 2009 World U-17 Hockey Challenge.
 He helped the team to the gold medal game, where they lost 5–1 to Team Ontario.
 Connolly recorded eight points (three goals and five assists) over six games.
 Several months later, he joined Team Canada for the 2009 IIHF World U18 Championships.
 He scored six points in six games as Canada placed fourth.
 Connolly remained with the national under-18 team for the Ivan Hlinka Memorial Tournament in August 2009.
 Connolly recorded an assist in the gold medal game, helping Canada to a 9–2 win over Russia.
 During the tournament, Connolly hurt his hip, a nagging injury that sidelined him long-term throughout the following season.

 Connolly returned to the under-18 team the following year for the 2010 IIHF World U18 Championships in Minsk and Bobruisk, Belarus.
 Connolly recorded one goal over four games, as Canada finished in fourth place for the second consecutive year.

 Moving on to the under-20 level, Connolly joined Canada's junior team for the 2011 World Junior Championships in Buffalo, New York.
 He recorded three assists over seven games, as Canada won silver.
 They lost in the gold medal game to Russia.
 Playing in his NHL rookie season the following year, the Tampa Bay Lightning loaned Connolly to the national junior team for the 2012 World Junior Championships.

+In 2022, Connolly represented Team Canada for the first time at the senior level at the 2022 Spengler Cup.
+He scored 3 of Canada's 4 goals in the tournament in the team's first winless performance at the tournament ever.

+Personal life

+Connolly declined the traditional White House visit after the Capitals won the Stanley Cup, stating that "It has nothing to do with politics, it’s about what’s right and wrong.”
+His wife Katrina is also from Canada.